The Anglo-American Adventure

 While the Mexican War was going on, the Mormons made their contribution to America's growth.
 In 1846 Joseph Smith's successor, Brigham Young, abandoned Nauvoo, Illinois, the LDS Church's most recent home, and led five thousand members of the faith west, hoping to get completely away from their persecutors (and also Young's rivals for leadership of the movement).
 They followed the Oregon Trail at first, but in their winter quarters in Nebraska, Young listened to fur traders and missionaries describe what they saw on their adventures, and decided to turn off the trail when they passed Great Salt Lake, on July 24, 1847.
 For Young the area around the lake was a magnificent desolation, a land so barren that even the Indians didn't want it very much, so he settled here.(58) The plan was to create an independent nation called "Deseret," which would encompass the entire Great Basin region and have an outlet to the sea in southern California.
 Unfortunately for the Mormons, the US Army traveled west faster than they did; General Kearny got to San Diego months before Brigham Young reached Great Salt Lake.
 Then when California applied to become a state, Young and his church elders figured that statehood was the next best thing to independence, so they wrote a constitution and petitioned Washington to grant statehood for Deseret.
 The national government balked at the proposal, because Deseret was too big, and there was considerable controversy over which Mormon customs would be tolerated, especially polygamy.
 They had to put somebody in charge of the territory, though, and most of it wasn't claimed by anybody else, so in 1850 about half of the Great Basin (modern Nevada, Utah, western Colorado and southwest Wyoming) was organized into the Utah Territory, named after the Ute Indians, with Young as its first governor.

-For the Abolitionists, the Liberty Party and anti-slavery Democrats joined forces to form the Free Soil Party, and nominated former President Van Buren.(60) Charles Francis Adams, the son of John Quincy Adams, became his running mate; their slogan was "Free Soil, Free Speech, Free Labor and Free Man."
+For the Abolitionists, the Liberty Party attracted several Whigs and Democrats who opposed slavery; they renamed themselves the Free Soil Party, and nominated former President Van Buren.(60) Charles Francis Adams, the son of John Quincy Adams, became his running mate; their slogan was "Free Soil, Free Speech, Free Labor and Free Man."
 Although they did not win in any states, they got ten percent of the vote, which is better than average for third parties, and elected two senators and fourteen representatives to Congress.
 They may have also decided the election in Taylor's favor, as the Liberty Party had done for Polk.

 The Whigs were able to reverse their stand on the recently concluded war because the latest news from the west coast convinced critics that the war wasn't a mistake after all.
 Near Sacramento, John Sutter had built a sawmill on the American River, and on January 24, 1848, one of his workers, James Marshall, came to him with a wet rag containing shiny dust and some shiny flakes he had found.
 It was gold all right, and Sutter wanted to keep it a secret, because he still was more interested in farming than in mining; word got out anyway, and much of the world went wild when it heard the news.
 Soon more Americans were heading west than had marched on Mexico, using both ships and wagons; they were joined by Russians, Hawaiians, Australians and Chinese from their own native lands.
 In just one year San Francisco went from being Yerba Buena, a village of 50 adobe huts, to a rowdy boom town with makeshift houses, a harbor full of abandoned ships, and a floating, mostly male population of 20,000 (I say "floating" because every able-bodied man went to Sacramento, to try his luck at prospecting), where ham and eggs cost $3 a plate and a gambling tent on the Plaza was rented for $40,000 a year.
 Settlers who had just arrived in Oregon now reloaded their wagons and headed south; Mexicans who were supposed to be leaving California turned around and went back.
 By the end of 1848 $3.7 million worth of gold had been recovered.